Actions

 The leader leaned down until his face was close enough that Izuku could smell his breath.
 “If that’s your Quirk, then you must be a girl too, right?”

 A small ripple of laughter followed.
 Izuku felt his cheeks flush hot.
 His throat tightened.
-Feo Ul slowly descended until she floated at eye level with the older boy, her wings going very still.
+Feo Ul slowly descended until they floated at eye level with the older boy, their wings going very still.
 “This is the best insult you can craft?
 Truly, your mind is a barren garden.”

 The boy blinked. “...What?”